Trust-Anchor-Group/MultiQR/Root/MultiQR.md

 else
 (
 	]]
-You can create your own Multi-purpose QR-code, by filling in the relevant information below, and press the `Create` button.
+You can create your own Multi-purpose QR-code, by filling in the relevant information below.
+You add links by pressing the *Add Link* button.
+When you have added all the links you require, press the *Create* button to create the multi-purpose QR-code.

 <form action="MultiQR.md" method="post" enctype="multipart/form-data">
 <fieldset>